philogicae/sui-workshop/README.md

 > Your mnemonic phrase will only be visible once!

-2. Then copy-paste your `mnemonic phrase` to `./fdevc_setup/dev.passkey`
+2. Then copy-paste your `mnemonic phrase` to `./fdevc_setup/dev.passphrase`

 3. Import it in `Slush` browser extension.

-Try out Sui template at [http://localhost:5173](http://localhost:5173) (or any other forwarded port you configured)
+Try out Sui workshop at [http://localhost:5173](http://localhost:5173) (or any other forwarded port you configured)